 Anastamosis

+Within AngioFE3, anastamosis occurs when two tips near each other fuse into a single tip.
 Anastamosis is simulated by checking a radius around a given tip to find any active tips that do not have the same initial fragment.
 If an active tip like this is found the current segment will grow towards the other segment.
+When two tips are within a user specified fuse radius the vessels will fuse together and the two tips involed in anastomosis will cease growing.
+Additionally, the count of anasamoses in the element in which the tips fused will increase.

 Segment Length

-Segment length is measured in the global coordinate system, and is calculated taking the length of the vector difference in the position of the two tips of each segment.
+Segment length is measured in the global coordinate system, and is calculated as a sum of the length of all line segments.
 The implication of this is that for nonlinear elements the calculated growth length may be different from the growth length of the underlying system due to the segments actually being curved if the elements the segment is in is deformed in certain ways.
 In this case segment length may be considered a lower bound of the actual length of segments in the simulation.

-Mechanics
+Neovessel Mechanics

 Stress Policy

-A stress policy determines how AngioFE calculates the stress.
-This can be changed to change the variables that are important to calculating vessels stresses.
-In the future it is possible to have a stress policy that calculates stress based on the segments rather than forces that are applied at active tips.
+A stress policy determines how AngioFE calculates the force generated at tips.
+In the future it is possible to have a stress policy that includes segments in addition to active tip forces.
+In general, the stress is calculated at the tips.
+This stress depends on the distance between an active tip and the integration point where the stress is being evaluated.
+In an abstract sense a component of the stress at the tips is often a radial basis function.
+This radial basis function determines how the stress that a tip projects into the domain falls off as you move away from the tip.

+General Stress Parameters

+These parameters are used in multiple stress policies.

+Sprout Width

+Width of the fan of the effect of the stress.

+Sprout Mag

+The magnitude of the stress that each tip is applying.

+Sprout Range

+Used in the falloff expression as the stress decreases as the distance between the intergration point and the tip.
+Usually the falloff expression is e^(dist/sprout range) This is also a component of determining the radius around the current element to allow tips to effect the stress in the current element.

+Sprout Radius Multiplier

+This is the other component that determines how far to search for tips that effect stress in the current element.
+With the current falloff equation this cutoff is 2 standard deviations away from the tip.
+The search radius for tips that effect stress in the current element is sprout_range* sprout_radius_multiplier.
+This parameter defaults to 3 and probably should not be changed.
+Lowering this value may impact the accuracy of the stress fields adversely.
+Higher values will result in higher computation times. (accuracy will be slightly improved but probably not enough to matter)

 Grown Segments Angio Stress Policy

-Calculates the stress based on the tips that are part of the grown segments within the model.
+Calculates the stress based on all tips and stalks within the model.
 The same distance calculations are used as in the Load Curve Velocity Angio Stress Policy.
-The velocity at which the segments grew is taken in to account.
+Not experimentally verified.

 e.g.